Design Systems as a way of working and not just a design file.

 Fragmented styling architecture

 Styling had grown organically.
 A central styling file had expanded to hundreds of lines, while individual flows pulled from their own stylesheets.
-This increased complexity and risk with every change.
+This increased complexity and risk with every change, making even small updates harder to reason about and more dependent on individual knowledge.

 Slow and fragile approval processes

 Brand sign-off typically occurred on static designs.
 Once features went live, discrepancies often appeared, creating rework and straining relationships.
-Approval became reactive and difficult to scale.
+Approval became reactive and difficult to scale, with feedback often arriving too late to meaningfully influence decisions.

 No concept of reuse or iteration

 Screens were designed and built as one-offs.
-Features were treated as complete at launch, rather than as foundations that could evolve, iterate, and scale across journeys.
+Features were treated as complete at launch, rather than as foundations that could evolve, be reused, and inform future decisions across journeys.

 The lack of shared foundations placed strain on both delivery and relationships.

 Product teams lacked clarity on what was actually being built, as designs were interpreted screen by screen rather than as reusable building blocks.
-Engineering teams absorbed increasing complexity to keep delivery moving.
-Brand teams lost confidence in outcomes once work went live.
+Engineering teams absorbed increasing complexity to keep delivery moving, while brand teams lost confidence in outcomes once work went live.

 As a result, delivery slowed, rework increased, and trust between teams gradually eroded — despite everyone working hard to move the product forward.